Cambridge-ICCS/cambridge-iccs.github.io/summerschool24.md

 <p>
 A key focus of many scientific computing domains at present is how to use machine learning to enhance and accelerate traditional simulations.
 Climate science is no exception, with this topic being part of all VESRI projects.
 To achieve coupling between ML and numerical models presents a number of technical and scientific challenges, however.

-[FTorch](https://github.com/Cambridge-ICCS/FTorch) is a library developed by ICCS to couple PyTorch-based machine learning models to Fortran code with the aim of reducing the burden on scientific researchers.
+<a href="https://github.com/Cambridge-ICCS/FTorch">FTorch</a> is a library developed by ICCS to couple PyTorch-based machine learning models to Fortran code with the aim of reducing the burden on scientific researchers.
 It has already been used in DataWave and M2LInES projects and further afield.
 In this workshop we will introduce FTorch and review its capabilities before taking participants through the process of coupling a PyTorch model into a Fortran code bin a practical demonstration.

 There may also be time for questions/discussion from those seeking to use FTorch in their work, and the developers will be available for code-clinics and discussions throughout the week.

-Further information can be found in [this video](https://www.youtube.com/watch?v=-NJGuV6Rz6U) or [this video](https://www.youtube.com/watch?v=Ei6H_BoQ7g4&list=PL27mQJy8eDHmibt_aL3M68x-4gnXpxvZP&index=33).
+Further information can be found in <a href="https://www.youtube.com/watch?v=-NJGuV6Rz6U">this video</a> or <a href="https://www.youtube.com/watch?v=Ei6H_BoQ7g4&list=PL27mQJy8eDHmibt_aL3M68x-4gnXpxvZP&index=33">this video</a>.
 </p></div>

 <div id="abstract-workshop-12">